 Our Care Philosophy

-Our specially trained, professional staff & volunteers provide around-the-clock end-of-life and bereavement care.
-Attention is paid to physical needs, expert pain & symptom management, and emotional & spiritual well-being as patients prepare for the completion of their life’s journey.
+Our professionally trained staff & volunteers provide around-the-clock end-of-life and bereavement care.
+Attention is paid to physical needs, expert pain & symptom management, emotional & spiritual well-being and bereavement support as patients prepare for the completion of their life’s journey.

 The focus of our care is on quality of life and we welcome patient and family input into all aspects of our program.

 The most amazing experience I have ever experienced in this final stage of life.
 Our mum was a patient and the care, compassion and love was exemplary.
 The dignity they give to their patients and thought to every detail is very visible and does not go unnoticed.
 They are living Angels 100%.
 Thank You Foothills Country Hospice❤.

 Foothills Country Hospice offers 24 HR nursing care consisting of Registered Nurses (RN), Licensed Practical Nurses (LPN) and Health Care Aides (HCA).
 There is always an RN on duty 24/7.
 The Medical Director and attending physicians are responsible for patients’ medical care and there is a Palliative Care Specialist available on call 24/7.
 Our Palliative Care Specialist, attending physicians and interdisciplinary teams meet weekly to discuss patient care plans.

 Spiritual support is part of our holistic approach to end-of-life care.
 We are happy to arrange spiritual discussion and consultation, or simply a supportive visit with spiritual care providers in our community.
 Upon request, we will also liaise with the resident’s faith community or make arrangements with local clergy and pastoral care.